purpsyrz/Black-Market-Fivem-script/README.md

 # Black-Market-Fivem-script
 Black Market Fivem script, made for Esx Framwork, read the README.mb below for more information.

-Script Overview
+[Script Overview]

-Blip on Map: A blip will be placed at a configurable location.
+1.Blip on Map: A blip will be placed at a configurable location.

-Custom GUI: An interface where players can buy items and weapons.
+2.Custom GUI: An interface where players can buy items and weapons.

-Customizable Currency: Players will use a specific item to purchase from the black market.
+3.Customizable Currency: Players will use a specific item to purchase from the black market.

-Installation
+[Installation]

-Navigate to your server’s resources paste the black_market into your resources
+1.Navigate to your server’s resources paste the black_market into your resources

-Note: Replace https://your-resource-url/ with your actual resource URL.
+2.Note: Replace https://your-resource-url/ with your actual resource URL.
 This URL should correspond to your server's resource URL where you handle the server callbacks.

-Add start black_market to your server.cfg file to ensure the script loads when the server starts.
+3.Add start black_market to your server.cfg file to ensure the script loads when the server starts.